anthonytk31415/iztris/README.md

 Consider adding a configuration system for easily adjusting game parameters.
 Sound Effects:
 If desired, plan for how you might incorporate sound effects.

+Testing:

+Install the Catch2 testing framework.
+Set up your build system (e.g., CMake) to compile and run the tests.
+Create a main test file that includes the Catch2 main function.